-Francis Grose, the famous English antiquarian and lexicographer, wrote a book titled Rules for Drawing Caricatures.
-He offered this definition of caricatures:
+Francis Grose, the famous English antiquarian and lexicographer, wrote a book titled Rules for Drawing Caricatures and in it he offered this definition of caricatures:

 “The sculptors of ancient Greece seem to have diligently observed the forms and proportions constituting the European ideas of beauty … [and] a slight deviation from them, by the predominancy of any feature constitutes what is called character, and serves to discriminate the owner thereof and to fix the idea of identity, [which then] … forms caricatura.”